Caloundra Airport: History

+In 2024, the Sunshine Coast Council announced construction of stage one of the Caloundra Aerospace Park development on land at the airport.
+The development was intended to diversify the local economy by encouraging aviation maintenance, repair and advanced manufacturing businesses to establish at the airport.
+It also provided an alternative site for aerospace businesses after the redevelopment of Sunshine Coast Airport constrained these uses.

 Operations

 The airport is home to 19 businesses, providing 220 jobs for the local area.
 As well as aviation related services, the airport offers tourist attractions including skydiving, scenic flights and a museum.
 Several companies offer flight training for general aviation and recreational pilots including Inspire Aviation, GoFly Aviation and Airways Aviation Academy.

 The Queensland Institute for Aviation Engineering's main campus has been located at the airport since 2000.
 The institute is an internationally accredited training provider for aircraft maintenance and engineering students.

 Caloundra is one of two bases for Airways Aviation (formerly Chopperline Flight Training) (The other being Gold Coast Airport), a provider of flight training, maintenance and corporate charter services for helicopters and fixed wing aircraft.
 Airways Aviation also contribute to local tourism offering scenic flights and corporate transfers from the airport.

 The Queensland Air Museum was established in 1973, moving to a permanent facility at Caloundra Airport on 14 June 1986 at the invitation of the Landsborough Shire Council.
 The museum is a tourist drawcard for the area, and since moving to Caloundra the collection has grown from five to over forty aircraft on display.
 Major exhibits include a GAF Canberra bomber, a DHC-4 Caribou as well as many smaller military and civilian types significant to aviation in Queensland.
 The museum now has a F-111C following the retirement of the aircraft from active service with the RAAF.